stepchowfun/proofs/proofs/AdmissibilityGraph/README.md

   <p align="center"><img width="234" src="Images/dependency.svg"></p>
   <p align="center"><em>A dependency.</em></p>

 A technical note: we don't consider dependencies to part of an admissibility graph.
 Rather, they are the edges of a related graph with the same nodes called a *dependency graph*.
-We don't require that the dependency relation is transitive—as we will see, it would be nonsensical to do so.
+The admissibility graph is a specification for which dependencies are allowed in the dependency graph.

-A node `T` *admits* a node `S` (`S` is *admitted by* `T`) when there is an ancestor `A` of `S` and a descendant `D` of `T` such that `A` is a parent of `D`.
-All told, `T` *admits* `S` when there is a path from `S` to `T` via child-parent relationships in which one of the relationships is flipped.
+A target node `T` *admits* a source node `S` (`S` is *admitted by* `T`) when there is an ancestor `A` of `S` and a descendant `D` of `T` such that `A` is a parent of `D`.
+In other words, `T` *admits* `S` when there is a path from `S` to `T` via child-parent relationships in which one of the relationships is flipped.
 A dependency is *admissible* when the target admits the source.
 Admissibility might seem mysterious at first, but we'll come to understand it through examples.

 ## Examples